graytl/exhibitions/Metadata/Photography/Image-Descriptions.md

 * Image Title | [Officers' and Nurses' Mess, Camp Hospital, Nevers, France, 1918]
   * Filename: Eskind_VUMC-WWI-Hospital-Mess-1918.jpg
   * DESCRIPTION MISSING
-* Image Title | [Nurses with the Vanderbilt Unit in World War I]
+* Image Title | [Vanderbilt Unit, World War I, August 1, 1917]
   * Filename: Eskind_VUMC-WW1-Vanderbilt_Unit-1917.jpg
-  * DESCRIPTION MISSING
+  * Over 2,500 Vanderbilt men served in World War I once the United States joined the fighting in April, 1917.
+The Vanderbilt Unit included 12 doctors, enlisted men and nurses.
+Most of its members served 150 miles from Paris at Nevers, in central France.
+Camp Hospital 28 had 450 patient beds and surgeries, laundries, labs and other buildings required to provide medical care.
 * Image Title | [Lick Observatory, Mt.
 Hamilton, CA]
   * Filename: MS0031-Barnard-Lick-Obsrv1913.jpg
   * Barnard moved to California in 1887 to inaugurate the new observatory at Mount Hamilton near San Jose.
 He discovered the first non-Galilean moon of Jupiter, Amalthea, in September 1892, over 275 years after Galileo's discoveries.
 Observatory staff fought over access to the 36-inch telescope, making working conditions difficult.
 Barnard moved to Yerkes Observatory in Williams Bay, Wisconsin in 1895 with an astronomy appointment at the Unversity of Chicago.